MaikMichel/dbFlux/README.md

 ## Configuration

 dbFLux Extension is based on a specic file / folder structur.
-Either create this structure by using [dbFLow-Template](https://github.com/MaikMichel/dbFLux-template) or just make it on your own.
+Either create this structure by using command `dbFlux: Initialize project structure` or by [dbFLow-Template](https://github.com/MaikMichel/dbFLux-template) or just make it on your own.
-Another way is to use XCL (currently in Alpha)
+Another way is to use XCL (coming soon)

 ``` shell
 apex              - all your apex apps goes here